neurodatascience/fmralign-tutorials/_sources/1-1-ridge-regression.md

 # Ridge Regression

 Let's say that you'd like to predict one distribution _Y_ from the other distribution _X_.
-In previous work {cite:ts}`tavor2016task`, we've seen this method used to predict one task condition (such as a working memory task) from another (such as resting-state) within the same participant.
+In previous work such as {cite:ts}`tavor2016task`, we've seen this method used to predict one task condition (such as a working memory task) from another (such as resting-state) within the same participant.

-Here, we don't expect that every voxel will provide equal information across the two tasks.
-Instead, we'd like to learn more from informative voxels than from non-informative voxels.
 We can do so by predicting $Y$ as a _weighted combination_ of information from $X$.
 The corresponding model would look something like this,